거울대칭

-Before defining the \(J\)-function, let us briefly summarize the descendant invariant ([Symplectic Geometry] §Gromov–Witten Invariants, ⁋Definition 2) in the notation of this post.
-On the moduli space of stable maps of genus \(0\), with \((n+1)\) marked points and class \(\beta\),
+Before beginning the definition of the \(J\)-function, let us briefly summarize the descendant invariant used throughout this post, adapted to our notation from ([Symplectic Geometry] §Gromov-Witten Invariants, ⁋Definition 2).
+On the moduli space of genus \(0\), \((n+1)\)-marked, class \(\beta\) stable maps

 \[\psi_i := c_1(\mathbb{L}_i) \in H^2(\overline{\mathcal{M}}_{0, n+1}(X, \beta))\]is called the \(\psi\)-class.

-Definition 1 (Descendant Gromov–Witten invariant) For any cohomology classes \(\gamma_i \in H^\ast(X)\) and integers \(k_i \geq 0\), the descendant Gromov–Witten invariant is defined by
+Definition 1 (Descendant Gromov-Witten Invariant) For arbitrary cohomology classes \(\gamma_i \in H^\ast(X)\) and \(k_i \geq 0\), the descendant Gromov-Witten invariant is defined by

-Although working with moduli spaces requires a slight upgrade in language, the Chern class of a stack carries essentially the same intuitive meaning as that of an ordinary line bundle.
-That is, \(\psi_i\) measures how much \(\mathbb{L}_i\) is twisted over the moduli space.
-More concretely, given a \(2\)-cycle \(\Sigma\) in the moduli base, the pairing
+Although dealing with moduli spaces requires a slight upgrade in language, the Chern class of a stack is essentially the same intuitive quantity as the Chern class of an ordinary line bundle.
+That is, \(\mathbb{L}_i\) measures how twisted the bundle is over the moduli space.
+More concretely, given a \(2\)-cycle \(\Sigma\) in the moduli base, the quantity obtained by pairing with \(\psi_i\)

-\[\int_\Sigma \psi_i\in \mathbb{Z}\]is the same as observing the monodromy action: it records how much the fiber twists back onto itself when \(\mathbb{L}_i\) is carried once around \(\Sigma\).
-In the simplest case where this value is \(1\), it means that the degree of \(\mathbb{L}_i\) restricted to \(\Sigma\) is \(1\), and more intuitively we may interpret this as the monodromy being concentrated at a virtual point on \(\Sigma\)—a phase factor.
-Of course there is freedom in choosing this point, but this freedom comes exactly from choosing a representative of the cohomology class \(\psi_i\); therefore, more generally, \(\int_\Sigma\psi_i = n\) corresponds to arranging \(n\) such points.
+\[\int_\Sigma \psi_i\in \mathbb{Z}\]is the same as looking at the monodromy action: when we traverse \(\mathbb{L}_i\) once around \(\Sigma\), it tells us how twisted the bundle is before returning to the original fiber.
+In the simplest case, when this value is \(1\), it means the degree of \(\mathbb{L}_i\) restricted to \(\Sigma\) is \(1\); more intuitively, we can interpret this as a phase factor, i.e., monodromy, being concentrated at a virtual point on \(\Sigma\).
+Of course there is freedom in choosing this point, but this comes exactly from choosing a representative of the cohomology class of \(\psi_i\), and thus more generally \(\int_\Sigma\psi_i = n\) corresponds to arranging \(n\) such points.

-A well-known fact is that these \(n\) points can actually be thought of as the intersections of \(\Sigma\) with the boundary divisors of the moduli space, i.e., the loci where the source curve degenerates.
-Thus \(\psi_i\) can be regarded as carrying information about the degeneration of the source curve.
+A well-known fact is that these \(n\) points can be thought of as the intersections of \(\Sigma\) with the boundary divisors of the moduli space, i.e., the loci where the source curve degenerates; thus \(\psi_i\) can be thought of as carrying information about the degeneration of the source curve.

-It is then clear that the \(\psi_i^{k_i}\) factors in Definition 1 (Descendant Gromov–Witten invariant) govern the degeneration of the source curve, while the \(\ev_i^\ast\gamma_i\) impose incidence conditions on the target.
-In particular, the latter condition requires that the image of the \(i\)-th marked point \(p_i\) pass through \(\gamma_i\).
+Then it is obvious that in Definition 1 (Descendant Gromov-Witten Invariant), the \(\psi_i^{k_i}\) components determine the degeneration of the source curve, while \(\ev_i^\ast\gamma_i\) determines the incidence condition on the target.
+In particular, the latter condition is that the image of the \(i\)-th marked point \(p_i\) passes through \(\gamma_i\).
 However, the first condition is somewhat less intuitive, so let us unpack its meaning.

-We saw earlier that \(\psi_i\) can essentially be expressed as a sum of degenerations of the source curve.
-More concretely, suppose the source curve degenerates by splitting the marked points \(1,\ldots, n\) into two components \(S\) and \(S^c\), and let \(D_S\) denote the corresponding boundary divisor.
+We have seen above that \(\psi_i\) can essentially be represented as a sum of degenerations of the source curve.
+More concretely, suppose the source curve degenerates by splitting the marked points \(1,\ldots, n\) into two components \(S\) and \(S^c\), and let \(D_S\) be the corresponding boundary divisor.
 Here we assume \(i\in S\), and call the component containing \(i\) the tail.
-Since three points are needed to stabilize \(\mathbb{P}^1\), both \(S\) and \(S^c\) must contain at least two points.
+To make \(\mathbb{P}^1\) stable, three points are needed, so both \(S\) and \(S^c\) must contain at least two points.

-Intuitively, \(\psi_i\) can be thought of as a sum of boundary divisors arising in this manner, \(\sum_{i\in S} D_S\), but if left as is the same cohomology class would be counted multiple times, so a reference choice is needed to remove the redundancy.
-That is, fixing \(j,k\), the component corresponding to \(S^c\) must be pinned down by \(j,k\) and the nodal point to kill the automorphism of this \(\mathbb{P}^1\).
+Intuitively, \(\psi_i\) can be thought of as the sum \(\sum_{i\in S} D_S\) of boundary divisors arising in this manner, but if left as is, the same cohomology class would be counted multiple times, so a reference choice is needed to remove redundancy.
+That is, fixing \(j,k\), we must kill the automorphism of this \(\mathbb{P}^1\) by taking the component corresponding to \(S^c\) together with \(j,k\) and the nodal point.

-We can now understand \(\psi_i^{k_i}\) more clearly.
-From this perspective, \(\psi_i^{k_i}\) simply means that the part corresponding to marked point \(p_i\) degenerates \(k_i\) times into a tail degeneration, and putting this together, the descendant GW invariant can be thought of as a virtual count of stable maps simultaneously satisfying target incidence and source depth-\(k_i\) tail degeneration conditions.
+Now we can understand \(\psi_i^{k_i}\) more clearly.
+From this perspective, \(\psi_i^{k_i}\) means that the part corresponding to marked point \(p_i\) degenerates \(k_i\) times, giving a degenerate cycle belonging to the tail; putting this all together, the descendant GW invariant can be thought of as the virtual counting of stable maps simultaneously satisfying both the target incidence condition and the source depth-\(k_i\) tail degeneration condition.

-To collect all these gravitational invariants at once, we consider the formal geometric series
+To consider all these gravitational invariants at once, we introduce the formal geometric series

 \[\nabla^{z, \vee} := -\nabla^{-z} = \partial - z^{-1}\mathcal{C}\]and the horizontal section equation of this connection